Iranian Wrestler Throws Match To Avoid Facing Israeli In Next Round

 Iranian wrestler Alireza Karimi about to beat Russian, but will have to face Israeli next round.
 His coach his calling him from the sidelines, telling him to “lose.”
 Iran forbids its athletes to play Israeli’s.
 Iranian wrestler gives up. pic.twitter.com/nX9KHaH8Jn— Thomas Erdbrink (@ThomasErdbrink) November 27, 2017

-Later, Karimi told the semi-official Iranian Students News Agency that he was "told that the Israeli wrestler defeated his American rival, and that I must lose to avoid facing an Israeli opponent," adding "In a moment, my whole world seemed to come to an end."
+Later, Karimi told the semi-official Iranian Students News Agency that he was "told that the Israeli wrestler defeated his American rival, and that I must lose to avoid facing an Israeli opponent," adding, "in a moment, my whole world seemed to come to an end."

 "I tried hard for months to get the world gold medal," Karimi said.
 "Achieving a world medal is the only happiness for any of us."